 Your children’s brains are still developing, especially the prefrontal cortex which is responsible for executive functions.

-This matters, a lot.
-Because, this is where the ability to plan ahead and make predictions about the future take place.
+This matters a lot.
+This is where the ability to plan ahead and make predictions about the future takes place.

 Children aren’t able to do this accurately simply because their brains haven’t developed that skill yet.
 So, they depend on structure and routine.